Canada–European Union relations: Early proposals

+Political discussions

+EU membership

+In the 2020s, the trade war between the United States and Canada, as well as the social impact of the COVID-19 pandemic, have opened a debate about the possibility of Canada's membership in the EU.

 On 23 January 2025, following the second inauguration of Donald Trump, former German foreign minister Sigmar Gabriel proposed admitting Canada into the EU, emphasizing Europe's need to look for new allies in light of Trump's second term in office.
 Shortly thereafter, a trade war between United States and Canada heightened public discussion about Canada joining the EU.
-In a post on X, former Belgian prime minister Guy Verhofstadt advocated for Canada's membership into the EU.
+In early February 2025, former Belgian prime minister Guy Verhofstadt expressed support for Canada's membership into the EU, stating that "there is no reason why EU membership should be off the table".

-In a March 2025 poll conducted by Abacus Data, 44% of Canadians support the Canadian government looking into joining the EU given Trump's tariff and annexation threats, while 34% are opposed and 23% are unsure.
-When asked if there is general support for Canada becoming an EU member state, 46% of Canadians expressed support while 29% are opposed and 25% are unsure.
-In response to the poll, European Commission spokesperson Paula Pinho said she is "honoured with the results of such a poll."
-While not explicitly ruling out Canada's EU prospects, Pinho confirmed that Article 49 of the Treaty on the European Union states that only "European states" can apply for EU membership and stressed that there are "criteria foreseen in the treaties, indeed, which foresee what is necessary for an application, for an accession to take place."
-German MEP Joachim Streit has asked the Commission and the European Parliament for the possibility of Canada joining.
-In response to Streit, Vice-President of the European Commission Kaja Kallas stated that while Canada and the EU have extensive historical, cultural, political and economic links, Canada does not qualify as a 'European' state as defined by Article 49 in the Treaty on European Union, nor are there any plans to revise the Treaties or to assess the benefits and possible consequences of Canadian accession to the EU.
+In early March 2025, the European Movement International suggested to open a Canadian branch.
+One week later, reacting to positive poll results of Canadians wanting their country to join the EU, Chief Spokesperson for the European Commission Paula Pinho said she is "honoured with the results of such a poll".
+While not explicitly ruling out Canada's EU prospects, Pinho confirmed that Article 49 of the Treaty on European Union states that only "European states" can apply for EU membership and stressed that there are "criteria foreseen in the treaties, indeed, which foresee what is necessary for an application, for an accession to take place."
+Following Mark Carney's appointment as Canadian prime minister in late March 2025, his government began analysing different existing models of cooperation between the European Union and non-member European states, including the United Kingdom, Norway, Switzerland, and Georgia.
+Canadian officials identified 36 areas in which governments cooperate, including intelligence sharing and regulatory coordination, and assessed in which of these areas further cooperation between Canada and the EU would make sense.

+In May 2025, German MEP Joachim Streit asked the Commission and the European Parliament for the possibility of Canada joining the EU.
+In response, Kaja Kallas, Vice-President of the European Commission, stated that while Canada and the EU have extensive historical, cultural, political and economic links, Canada does not qualify as a 'European' state as defined by Article 49 in the Treaty on European Union, nor are there any plans to revise the Treaties or to assess the benefits and possible consequences of Canadian accession to the EU.

+At the June 2025 The Hague NATO summit, Canadian Prime Minister Mark Carney stated he would not aim for Canada to join the EU, though he would support closer ties between the two.

+In March 2026, French Foreign Minister Jean-Noël Barrot and Finnish President Alexander Stubb both mulled the idea of Canada one day joining the EU, with Stubb calling it "a marriage made in heaven."
+In the same month, former Alberta Deputy Premier Thomas Lukaszuk has also floated the idea of Canada joining the EU.